-A sample Budget Detail Worksheet can be found at www.oip.gov/funding/forms/budget_detail.pdf.
-If the budget is submitted in a different format, the budget categories listed in the sample budget worksheet should be included.
+A sample Budget Detail Worksheet can be found at www.ojp.gov/funding/forms/budget_detail.pdf.
+NIJ highly recommends that applicants submit their budget documentation using the sample detail worksheet shown here.
+Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.